GeoKretyMap/gkm/README.md

 At first start, `BaseX` need to be configured and data imported.

 Warning: geokrety-details are exported as distinct files.
-Ensure your partition has enought `inodes` or use a filesystem without `inodes` limit like `reiserfs`, `btrfs`...
+Ensure your partition has enought `inodes` or use a filesystem without `inodes` limit like `xfs`, `reiserfs`, `btrfs`...

 ### Change admin password
 Even if basex ports are not exposed, it is a best practice to always change the root/admin password.